jonathanpberger/design-testing-aed/deck.md

 class: inverse
 # What's Next?
 - Explore where TDD ideas can help design practice
-- Socialize the idea of Design Health Check in CI
+- <s>Socialize the idea of Design Health Check in CI</s>
+- PERCY!!
-- Continue to improve testing tools
+- Continue to improve testing tools & practice

 ---